JakeTrock/CleanConnect/README.md

 * maybe put "use strict"; at the top of some files temporarily to find some goofs
 * re-do comments to make code more legible
 * verif for delete/mod account
+* I have a creeping suspicion that I may have created a glitch with the email being able to change

 ### future
 * add email notifications of errors